Fin Whale

 calf

 Fin whales are regarded as monogamous, often being seen during the mating season in pairs.
 Mating takes place in the northern hemisphere between November and January, and the southern hemisphere between June to September.
 After an 11-11.5-month gestation period, one calf is born.
-A calf is precocial at birth, and is able to swim as soon as it is born.
+A calf is precocial at birth and is able to swim as soon as it is born.
 A mother nurses her baby for 6 to 8 months.
-The calf is about 14 meters long when it is weaned, whereupon it travels to a polar feeding area with its mother, and learns there to feed independently of its mother.
-Males are sexually mature at 6 - 10 years old.
-Females give birth to a calf every two years once they reach sexual maturity between 3 to 12 years old.
+The calf is about 14 meters long when it is weaned, whereupon it travels to a polar feeding area with its mother and learns there to feed independently of its mother.
+Males become reproductively mature at 6-10 years of age.
+Females give birth to a calf every two years once they reach reproductive maturity between 3 to 12 years of age.

 Population